Ada-Developers-Academy/core-pses/10/stock.md

 Here are some example clarifying questions:

-- How does the function handle empty lists?
+- How does the function handle an empty list?
-- How does the function sort elements of equal value?
-    - For example: `list1 = [3]` and `list2 = [3]`.
-Are both values include in returned list?
 - Can numbers in the input lists be negative?
+- Can the list be only ascending or descending numbers?

 ##### !end-explanation